socialcomplab/pirs-psychology-informed-recsys/README.md

 This repository contains all the material supporting the tutorial *Psychology-informed Recommender Systems: A Human-centric Perspective on Recommender Systems*.
-The tutorial is based on a recent article published in Foundations and Trends in Information Retrieval
+The tutorial is based on a recent long article published in Foundations and Trends in Information Retrieval

 Lex, E., Kowald, D., Seitlinger, P., Tran, T.N.T., Felfernig, A., and Schedl, M. Psychology-informed Recommender Systems, Foundations and Trends in Information Retrieval, 15(2):134-242, 2021. http://dx.doi.org/10.1561/1500000090